3 Ways How to Cook Lobster Tail Perfectly Every Time!

 Tips When Shopping For Lobster:

-Avoid lobsters that have been advertised as "enhanced, extra moist, or water added" as this does nothing more than drain your wallet by the producer adding a solution of salt water to the product to increase it's weight.
+Avoid lobsters that have been advertised as "enhanced, extra moist, or water added" as this is nothing more than draining your wallet by the producer adding a solution of salt water to the product to increase its weight.
 Remember you pay for lobster by the pound!

 How to Properly & Safely Thaw Lobster

 Thawing Lobster in Cold Water

-This is the quickest way how to thaw lobster same day.
+This is the quickest way how to thaw lobster the same day.
 Take your lobster tails out of their packaging, and give them a quick rinse under the tap with cold running water.
 Then place the lobster in a freezer grade zip top bag, adding a couple of butter knives to the bag with the lobster, slowly lower the lobster tails into a large pot of water leaving just about 3/4 of an inch of the zipper open.
-This is known as the displacement method, and will remove the maximum amount of air out of the bag to give the lobster the most contact with the water, without it getting soggy.
+This is known as the displacement method and will remove the maximum amount of air out of the bag to give the lobster the most contact with the water, without it getting soggy.
 Once you've displaced as much air out of the bag as possible, seal it.
-The butter knives will act as weights to hold the entire bag under water.
+The butter knives will act as weights to hold the entire bag underwater.
 Let your tap run in a slow and steady stream for 1-2 hours.
 Your lobsters should be thawed beautifully.
 Important.
 NEVER THAW WITH HOT WATER!
-Not only can this begin to cook the lobster ineffectively, it can also breed harmful bacteria and can make you very sick.
+Not only can this begin to cook the lobster ineffectively, but it can also breed harmful bacteria and can make you very sick.

 Thawing Lobster in the Fridge